 The Group's risk profile essentially consists of insurance risk (non-life, life and health insurance), market risk, credit risk, liquidity risk and operational risk, which includes compliance risk and cyber risk.
 The Group regularly manages the said risks in its business operations and capital requirements are established by applying the provisions of the standard formula for the corresponding risks.
 Among other material risks, the Group recognizes exposure to strategic risk, reputational risk, outsourcing risk and sustainability risk.
 The Group also regularly monitors external risk factors (risks of the macroeconomic, legislative, political, social and technological environment), which are mostly qualitative in nature and correlate to or affect other risks.
 It must be underlined that the Group's risk profile is most affected by the Parent Company's risk profile, considering the Parent Company's contribution to the Group in terms of all relevant indicators and risks.
-In 2023, there were no significant changes in the risk profile compared to the previous year.
-Solvency capital requirement coverage with eligible own funds was 245% as at December 31, 2023 and it was at levels above 279% for the rest of the year 2023.
+In 2024, there were no significant changes in the risk profile compared to the previous year.
+Solvency capital requirement coverage with eligible own funds was 226% as at December 31, 2024 and it was at levels above 232% for the rest of the year 2024.

 SCR is calculated using the standard formula in compliance with the Solvency II requirements.
-The SCR decrease compared to the previous year was caused, for the most part, by decreased capital requirement for market risk.
-With Croatia joining the eurozone, the currency risk arising from the euro was completely eliminated, significantly reducing the capital requirement for currency risk compared to the previous year.
-Moreover, Croatian government bonds denominated in EUR have become risk-free, leading to a reduction in capital requirements for spread risk and concentration risk.
+The increase in SCR compared to the previous year was primarily driven by a higher capital requirement for market risk (equity risk resulting from a significant increase in the equity portion of the investment portfolio and concentration risk, resulting from increased exposure to corporate groups that give rise to concentration risk).